Trust is a topic that has a profound effect on the way search engines work on the web.

 This paper takes a critical look at the Trustrank approach that Yahoo has developed, which can be seen in a recent patent application from the company, Link Based Spam Detection, and in a paper on Trustrank from 2004.

 The concept of TrustRank could be said to run on two assumptions.
 One is that good sites tend to point mostly at good sites.
-The second is that the more links to other sites are on a “good” page, the less care there was in the selection of those sites, and less concern over checking up on them regularly.
+The second is that the more links to other sites are on a “good” page, the less care there was in selecting those sites, and less concern over checking up on them regularly.

 The first of the assumptions means that a seed set of good sites can be used as a starting point for finding and indexing other good sites.
 The second means that the amount of trust given to sites pointed to in those links would be divided amongst the total number of links on a “good” seed site.
 This Lehigh paper challenges those assumptions:

 This assumption is open to argument.
 Why should two equally trusted pages propagate different trust scores to their children just because one made more recommendations than the other?
-Also, concerning the accumulation of trust scores from multiple parents, TrustRank puts forth just one solution, that of simple summation.
+Also, concerning the accumulation of trust scores from multiple parents, TrustRank puts forth just one solution: a simple summation.
 There are other alternatives.

-In general, spam pages can be considered to be one type of untrustworthy pages.
+In general, spam pages can be considered to be one type of untrustworthy page.
 To elaborate on this idea, consider that a page links to another page, and hence according to the above definition of trust, this page expresses trust towards the target page.
-But if this target page is known to be a spam page, then clearly the trust judgment of the source page is not valid.
+But if this target page is known to be a spam page, then clearly, the trust judgment of the source page is not valid.
 The source page needs to be penalized for trusting an untrustworthy page.
-It is likely that the source page itself is a spam page, or is a page that we believe should not be ranked highly for its negligence in linking to an untrustworthy page.
+It is likely that the source page itself is a spam page or is a page that we believe should not be ranked highly for its negligence in linking to an untrustworthy page.